 The Globe-Wernicke furniture factory in Stratford Ontario was owned by a cousin, James John Mason, the son of John Mason and Ann Waggett.
-However, it turns out that he didn’t stay long in Canada; according to a story told by his brother Ernest he arrived in the Canadian winter wearing a thin coat and thin gloves.
-He thought it was a terrible country and soon left for the United States (we don't know what his cousin thought of his hasty departure!).
+However, it turns out that John Appleby didn’t stay long in Canada; according to a story told by his brother Ernest, he arrived in the Canadian winter with only a thin coat and thin gloves.
+He thought it was a terrible country and soon left for the United States (we don't know what the cousin who had paid his fare thought of his hasty departure!)
 The next thing Ernest heard, he was back in England and had joined the ‘Services’.
-Ernest knew nothing of his change of name, and in fact John Mastel sent a letter to the family in Canada in 1960 signing himself ‘Uncle John Appleby’.
+Ernest knew nothing of his change of name, and in fact John Mastel sent a letter to the family in Canada in 1960 still signing himself ‘Uncle John Appleby’.

-Walter APPLEBY, age 27, chauffeur, arrived back in Liverpool from New York aboard the 'Orduna' on 11 May 1916.
-The passenger manifest recorded that he had been deported - though records which might have explained the reason have been destroyed.
-His destination address was 15 Elsie St, Moston Manchester (thereby lies another tale!).
-The story that John told his family following his return to England, was that he had joined the Mounties, or the Canadian Armed Forces, and was posted back to UK and he changed his name to John Mastel in order to join the Royal Flying Corps.
-But, despite extensive searches, I can find no record of his enlistment in the Canadian records - either with the surname Appleby or Mastel.
+Travelling as Walter APPLEBY, age 27, chauffeur, he arrived back in Liverpool from New York aboard the 'Orduna' on 11 May 1916.
+The passenger manifest recorded that he had been deported - though US records which might have explained the reason have now been destroyed.
+His destination address was recorded as '15 Elsie St, Moston Manchester' (thereby lies another tale!)
+The story that John told his family following his return to England, was that he had joined the Mounties, then at the start of the Great War the Canadian Armed Forces, and was posted back to UK and he changed his name to John Mastel in order to join the Royal Flying Corps.
+But, despite extensive searches, I can find no record of his enlistment in the Canadian records - under either the surname Appleby or Mastel.
 I have not yet been able to discover why he chose the name Mastel; it is virtually unknown as a surname in England although there were a number of Russian emigrants living in Canada and the northern United States with this surname.

 However, I believe I have discovered (one of?) the real reasons for his need to change his name!
-In January 1910, Walter Francis Appleby, Press Tool Setter, of 29 Sedgwick St, married Phoebe Gregory at Hackney Register Office.
-The couple had a daughter, Phoebe Hilda, who was born on 13 Mar 1910 - just two weeks before her father sailed to Shanghai.
+In January 1910, Walter Francis Appleby, Press Tool Setter, of 29 Sedgwick St, had married Phoebe Gregory at Hackney Register Office.
+Just two months later, the couple had a daughter, Phoebe Hilda, who was born on 13 Mar 1910 (her father was named as Walter Appleby, tin smith journeyman).
+Just two weeks after Phoebe's birth, Walter sailed to Shanghai.
 Phoebe (nee Gregory) had two more children - twin sons, Edwin Charles and Frederick William Appleby, on 3 May 1915, but according to their birth certificates, their father was Edwin Charles Appleby, a Printer Journeyman.
-I know that Phoebe's son Edwin died in Malta in WW2 (his memorial on the Commonwealth War Graves site says he was the son of Phoebe and John Appleby and the husband of Ada Ellen), but I would love to hear what happened to Phoebe and Frederick.
+I know that Phoebe's son Edwin died in Malta in WW2 (his memorial on the Commonwealth War Graves site says he was the son of Phoebe and John Appleby and the husband of Ada Ellen), but I would love to hear what happened to the other children, Phoebe and Frederick.

-The family also believe that when Walter enlisted in the Royal Flying Corps as a driver on 4 apr 1917 (under the name John MASTEL) he had hoped to become a pilot like his younger brother Harry, however he became a winch operator for observation balloons in Mesopotamia.
-There is some interesting information about the role of the Survey team in Mesopotamia here.
+The family believe that when Walter enlisted in the Royal Flying Corps as a driver on 4 apr 1917 (under the name John MASTEL) he had hoped to become a pilot like his younger brother Harry, however he became a winch operator for observation balloons in Mesopotamia.

-Meanwhile, throughout the 1920s, Phoebe Appleby appears in electoral registers living not too far away from John Mastel and in 1936 she remarried (claiming to be a widow).
+Meanwhile, throughout the 1920s, Phoebe Appleby appears in electoral registers living not too far away from John Mastel and in 1936 she remarried a Wm Nottage (both were described as widowed).

 After the Great War John worked for Dotteridge Car Hire in Clerkenwell Road as a chauffeur driving American tourists around Britain.
 On Sundays, his wife Rose would take the Americans to Petticoat Lane.
 Later he worked in Laidlers Hardware Store, which belonged to his brother Harry.
 Rose and John parted in the 1940s, and his grandson remembers visiting him in Leytonstone in the 1950s, when he was living with a Phyllis Barber.